fehe/fehe-connection/README.md

 //end server
 server->endServer(); //NOTE: If you have any clients connected call this method before delete server.
 Call delete                                   server if event safetyServerEnd() occurs.
 We will explain this reason in detailed                                     documentation coming soon.
 ```

+Obviously this is no complete code, this are just example commands.
+For detailed using please have a look at our attached examples.

+Compile and link against the library on linux: g++-o foo -lFeheConnection -std=c++11 foo.cpp

 ###Coming soon: